 Also of interest is that La Grange has more people living here who work in computers and math than 95% of the places in the US.

-La Grange is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, La Grange is a great place for families with children to consider.
+First of all, many other families with children live here, making La Grange a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, La Grange has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, La Grange’s overall crime rate is lower than average for the country.

 Even though La Grange is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-La Grange is a somewhat ethnically-diverse village.
+La Grange is a very ethnically-diverse village.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be White, followed by Black or African-American.
 La Grange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.27% of the village’s residents.
-Important ancestries of people in La Grange include Irish, German, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 11.81% of the village’s residents.
+Important ancestries of people in La Grange include Irish, German, Polish, English, and Italian.

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Spanish and Slavic languages.